oSamTo/TEMREG/README.md

 **IDEA to develop (19/01/22):** The method could be changed by giving the original raw data a weighting based on a look-up table.
 Going through each SNAP, you would calculate what each Profile_ID contributes to that SNAP, via the NFRs the Profile_ID relates to, *first*.
 Then weight the raw data accordingly (dependent on the Profile_ID it belongs to), and then produce the sector GAM for the SNAP on the fly.
 I think there would be a much bigger processing overhead here as the sector GAMs are created from raw data every time.

+**IDEA to develop (28/01/22):** Create one large table of emissions for all years and pollutants.
+When creating the sector GAM, use the mean grouped-NFR contribution to that sector across *all years and all pollutants*.
+That way it becomes generic.
+This could be a simple mean (total per sector would need to be re-adjusted to 1), a weighted mean to give more recent years more influence (as old stuff is out of date?) or another GAM.
+It could be fine that one % contribution figure is used to make the GAM or the range across all years/pollutants could feed into a MCMC?

 ### To Do:
 * convert emissions to emissions per hour over a year.